Dallas Startup Lawyer

 Should a Dallas startup form in Texas or Delaware?

-It depends on your fundraising goals, investor expectations, and operational plans.
-Many venture-backed startups choose a Delaware C-Corp, while some companies with different profiles may prefer a Texas entity.
-I can walk through the tradeoffs based on your specific situation.
+It depends on the company’s fundraising goals, investor expectations, ownership structure, and operational plans.
+Many venture-backed startups choose a Delaware C-Corp, while others may prefer a Texas entity.
+The right answer depends on the company’s actual path, not a one-size-fits-all rule.

 Talk to a Dallas Startup Lawyer